technote-space/auto-cancel-redundant-workflow/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-GitHub Actions to automatically cancel redundant jobs.
+GitHub Actions to automatically cancel redundant workflows.

 ## Table of Contents